 The following sections explain each aspect of your U.S. travel history information that USCIS requires for an initial DACA application.
 Note that if you’re applying to renew your DACA status, you don’t have to complete this section of the application again.

-How Do I Fill Out Form I-821D Part 3.
-For Initial Requests Only?
+Understanding Form I-821D: Part 3.
+For Initial Requests Only

 When you file your initial DACA application, you’ll need to enter all the information requested in Part 3 of Form I-821D.
 The section is called “For Initial Requests Only.”
 It asks about your initial entry into the U.S. and your most recent reentry.
 It also asks about your immigration status on a specific date and whether you ever received a Form I-94.
 Here’s more information about what each one of those things means.

 Initial and Most Recent Entry Into the U.S.